-Day 3: Beijing Meals: B, L, D
+Day 2: Beijing Meals: B, L, D

-Today you will be met by your guide, where you will walk through Tiananmen Square and into the sprawling magnificent Forbidden City, the former residence of the Ming and Qing emperors.
+Today you will be met by your guide, where you will walk through Tiananmen Square and into the sprawling magnificence of the Forbidden City, the former residence of the Ming and Qing emperors.
 Entering through the Gate of Supreme Harmony, you will find a complex full of imperial riches.